Metro Red Line (Minnesota)

 The Metro Red Line is a bus rapid transit line between the Twin Cities suburbs of Bloomington, Minnesota and Apple Valley, Minnesota.
 The Red Line travels primarily on Minnesota State Highway 77 and Cedar Avenue from the Apple Valley station in Apple Valley, north through Eagan, Minnesota, to the Mall of America station in Bloomington where it connects to the Metro Blue Line.
 The line has bus rapid transit elements including bus-only lanes, specially branded vehicles, transit signal priority, and dedicated stations.

 The line was designed to ease traffic congestion along the Cedar Avenue corridor.
 During planning the project was known as the Cedar Avenue Bus Rapid Transitway until it was renamed the Red Line in 2011 as part of a regional branding of the Metro system.
-After a few construction schedule setbacks, the $113 million line officially began operation on June 22, 2013.
+After a few construction schedule setbacks, the line officially began operation on June 22, 2013.
+The Red Line cost $21 million but a further $34 million was spent on express bus service upgrades, and $57 million on roadway expansion for a total project cost of $112 million.
 A further $15 million was spent to construct an improved passenger station that no longer requires buses to exit the highway and saves 10 minutes on a round trip journey.
 The line was operated by the Minnesota Valley Transit Authority under a contract from the Metropolitan Council until December 5, 2020, when Metro Transit took over operations.

 An extension to Lakeville is planned with an opening in 2040.

 Route description

-The Red Line's northern terminus is Mall of America station at the Mall of America in Bloomington.
+The Red Line's northern terminus is the Mall of America station at the Mall of America in Bloomington.
 At the station are connections to eight bus routes and the Metro Blue Line.
 From the Mall of America, the route travels on Minnesota State Highway 77 and serves the Cedar Grove Transit Station which has bus stops in the middle of the highway with an indoor walkway to a park-and-ride lot adjacent to the highway near the Twin Cities Premium Outlets shopping mall.
 The route crosses Interstate 35E and serves two stations at 140th and 147th streets.
 The final stop is at the Apple Valley Transit Station.